 You are here

-What am I supposed to do to keep my workplace safe?
-What does my employer have to do?
+What do I do to keep my workplace safe?
+What does my boss have to do?

 You and your employer are both responsible for keeping your workplace safe.
 But, the law says that you have different responsibilities based on your roles.